We’re currently accepting grant applications for 2022. The deadline is Feb. 1, 2022. Please refer to our application guidelines.

 Official Website of EMCI

-The Eastern Maine Conservation Initiative (EMCI), founded in 1996, is a non-profit organization with broad conservation interests that seeks to: Foster environmentally sustainable communities of the eastern Maine coast Encourage an appreciation of their cultural geography Help inspire an appreciation for conserving its ecological communities through natural history research.
-In so doing, EMCI works to […]
+The Eastern Maine Conservation Initiative (EMCI), founded in 1996, is a non-profit organization with broad conservation interests that seeks to: Foster environmentally sustainable communities of the eastern Maine coast.
+Encourage appreciation and preservation of the cultural geography of the Downeast region.
+Help inspire an appreciation for conserving its ecological communities through natural history research.
+In […]

 Read moreEMCI awards annual grants up to $3,000 for projects in scientific research, environmental conservation, and local history and culture.
 All submissions must relate to Downeast Maine (specifically east of Frenchman’s Bay) and should meet the requirements below.
 Proposal Requirements: A cover page with the applicant’s name/email/address, a contact person and the CEO (if different), the project […]

-Please note: EMCI supports projects in the Downeast Maine region, specifically east of Frenchman’s Bay.
+Please note: EMCI supports projects in the Downeast Maine region, specifically east of Frenchman’s Bay, and prioritizing projects that focus on coastal Washington County.

 We are grateful to have received so many excellent grant applications this year!
 The following projects have been funded in our 2021 grant cycle.